 The marketplace business model has proved successful and has gained a lot of traction.
 The idea of a peer to peer marketplace platform has been applied to a considerable number of workable use cases.
 For example, on AngelList alone there are 1,239 marketplace platforms.
 Entrepreneurs see value in peer to peer ecommerce, as it allows them to unite users on a global scale and enable efficient transactions.
 This market will be worth $355 billion by 2025 as per PricewaterhouseCoopers.

-In this article, we’ll tell you how to start an online marketplace and provide a few peer to peer marketplace examples.
+In this article, we’ll tell you how to build a peer to peer marketplace and provide a few peer to peer marketplace examples.

 A peer to peer marketplace platform is an online business model where buyers and sellers exchange products and services.
 For example, Etsy allows sellers to sell their handcrafted goods to consumers.
 Uber lets you order a ride to get anywhere.
 Buyers and sellers can typically change their roles on a P2P platform, as there’s no strong distinction between them.
 Today you can be a rider on Uber, while tomorrow you can easily become a driver.
 In other words, both user groups can exchange goods or services on a peer-to-peer marketplace.

 A P2P marketplace platform removes the intermediary who connects consumers to product or service providers.
 This serves to lower the cost for goods and services, enable faster transaction times, and make the process of purchasing much more convenient for both parties.